 The Overview tab provides a real-time view on the status of all active WanGuard components and servers.
-The Device Group tab provide a real-time view on the status of the Sensor(s) and Filter(s) assigned to the selected device group.
+The Device Group tab provides a real-time view on the status of the Sensor(s) and Filter(s) assigned to the selected device group.
 The Sensor tab provides data specific to the selected Sensor.
 The Filter tab provides data specific to the selected Filter.
-Administrators can restrict which device groups, Sensors and Filters are available to users.
+Administrators can restrict which device groups, Sensors and Filters are accessible by guest accounts.